Play and navigate songs in GarageBand for iPad

 Drag the playhead to the point on the ruler where you want to start playback.
 If the song is playing, it continues from the new location.

 Double-tap the position on the ruler where you want to start playback.
 The playhead moves to that position and playback starts.

 Scroll Tracks view

-Swipe left or right across an empty part of the screen to move forwards or back to a different part of the song.
+Swipe left or right across an empty part of the screen to move forward or back to a different part of the song.

 Zoom Tracks view horizontally

-Pinch open to zoom in, or pinch close to zoom out.
+Pinch open to zoom in, or closed to zoom out.

 Continue playing after you close GarageBand

 Tap the Settings button in the control bar.